mradulnatani/Mogger-Processor/README.md

 - `exit`: Exit the OS.

 ## Contribution
 Contributions are welcome!
-If you would like to suggest features, report bugs, or improve documentation, please feel free to submit a pull request or open an issue on the project repository.
+If you would like to suggest features, report bugs, or enhance documentation, please submit a pull request or open an issue on the project repository.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Acknowledgments
 - Inspired by traditional operating systems and user feedback.
-- Special thanks to the open-source community for their continuous support and resources.
+- Special thanks to the open-source community for their ongoing support and resources.

 ## Contact
 For more information, please contact:
 - Email: mradulnatani0@gmail.com
 - GitHub: mradulnatani